 Let’s start with the cheapest franchises to purchase and go to the more expensive gym franchises.
-Most of these franchises require a very high number and a very long term investment in the business.
+Most of these franchises require a very high number and a very long-term investment in the business.
 Often you will need to have a net worth of over $250,000.
-This is why it is imperative to save up and also maybe consider your buddies who might be good business partners.
+This is why it is imperative to save up and also maybe consider your buddies who might be good business partners for taking on gym franchise opportunities.
 Before becoming a franchise, you need to consider what your values are in running a fitness business.

 This gym franchise focuses on mixing the elements of yoga, pilates, cardio, strength, hip hop, and kickboxing.
 The majority of the gym-goers are female and have an average of 7 years of membership among their customers.
 This is a dream for gym franchisees as customer retention and loyalty is absolute gold.

 This company also has over 8,000 locations nationwide.
 Therefore, it has been successful for some rhyme or reason all this time.
 You can buy into this business for the cheapest price of any commercial business.
 An estimated buy-in starts at $1,250 and an overall investment max at $4,000.